Nanchang Metro: Origins

-Plans
+Planning

 Initial Plan

 In 2008, Nanchang was approved to build a rail transit system by the State Council, and Nanchang Rail Transit Group Co., Ltd. was incorporated on 16 October 2008 to construct and operate Nanchang Metro.
 On 15 September, the planned 5 routes were notified to the public, which was approved by the State Council in July 2009.
 On 29 July 2009, the construction of Nanchang City Rapid Rail Transit officially began, and also on the same day the detailed route and construction plan of the five lines was proclaimed at the press conference.

+In July 2010, the National Development and Reform Commission approved the feasibility study report of the first phase of Nanchang Metro Line 1.

+Construction of Line 1 has started on 29 July 2009, and the line opened on December 26, 2015.

 In April 2013, the Government planned to acquire approval for all 5 lines by 2014, start constructing all planned lines from 2015, and plan Line 6 to Line 10 to complement the existing network.

+As of August 2013, the construction of Line 2 also started with the first section opening on August 18, 2017.
+The construction was planned for Line 3 to start in September 2014, and Line 4 will be constructed as soon as September 2015.

 Phase 2

 On 31 May 2013, Nanchang Government submitted three candidate plans for the Phase 2 construction (2014-2020) to the expert panel, which chose the compromising Plan 2.
-According to the plan, Line 2 will be extended to both directions from 2014, Line 1 from 2016; the construction of Line 3 will start as soon as September 2014, and Line 4 will be constructed as soon as September 2015.
+According to the plan, Line 2 will be extended to both directions from 2014, Line 1 from 2016.

-Construction

-Construction of Line 1 has started on 29 July 2009, and the line opened on December 26, 2015.
-As of August 2013, the construction of Line 2 also started with the first section opening on August 18, 2017.
+Line 1 north and Line 2 east extension both started construction in September 2021.
+The project will extend Line 1 north from Shuanggang Station to Changbei Airport.
+The extension is 16.62 km in length, including 11.86 km underground and 3.23 km elevated.
+Line 2 will be extended from Xinjia'an Station to Nanchang East railway station, the extension is 10.52 km in length and fully underground.

+Future

 Rolling Stock

 Nanchang Metro uses Type B rolling stock, whose cars are 2.8 m in width, 3.8 m in height and 19 m in length, providing the system with maximum capacity of 30,000 to 55,000 passenger per hour per direction.